domainaware/parsedmarc/README.rst

                             A list of one or more Elasticsearch hostnames or URLs to use (e.g. localhost:9200)
-      --hec HEC             URL to a Splunk HTTP Event Collector (HEC) --hec-key HEC_KEY     The authorization key for a Splunk HTTP event collector (HEC)
+      --hec HEC             URL to a Splunk HTTP Event Collector (HEC) --hec-token HEC_TOKEN
+                            The authorization token for a Splunk HTTP event collector (HEC)
       --hec-index HEC_INDEX
                             The index to use when sending events to the Splunk